johnlees/advent-of-code-2021/README.md

 Seems slow.
 I've tried `ndarray` and `nalgebra` slices which are very similar and neat.
 Manual Matrix class is similar.
 I would guess a sparse matrix solution (like for d13) would be better.

 ### Day 13

+Originally I used Termion, but in many cases it was printing over other terminal output.
+`HashSet` slightly faster than `BTreeSet`.

+### Day 14

 The part two solution is of course faster, but I tried using an FM-index to do the counts in part 1, which works easily enough (although of course these could have been computed on-the-fly).